9-Month Sleep Regression: Signs and Tips - Baby Chick

 How Long Does the 9-Month Sleep Regression Last?

-Sleep regressions can last up to two weeks.
-Yes, I know this sounds like an eternity to a sleep-deprived parent.
-Focusing on the new (adorable) skills your baby is mastering can help relieve any frustration you’re feeling.
-See my survival tips below for specific ways to help your baby sleep well during this phase.
+While those one to two weeks can feel long when you’re running on little sleep, remember that this phase is temporary.
+Focusing on the new (adorable) skills your baby is mastering can help relieve some of the frustration.
+See the tips below for practical ways to help your baby sleep through this phase.

 Surviving a sleep regression can feel like an impossible task at times.
 It’s tough to hear your baby cry and see them struggle to sleep both day and night.
 Here are some things you can do to help your baby relax and sleep better during this restless time.